Léon Pinet

 6. Firminy, a center for early forging, then steelmaking, where the famous Firminy piano strings were made.

-I found the following book at a used bookstore in New York in 1983.
+I first found the “Practical Manual for the Piano and Harmonium Tuner” at a used bookstore in New York in 1983.
 I was restoring an old harmonium at the time, and had no idea how to proceed, so I purchased this book.
 It had more material and information on pianos, which I found interesting, then and now.
 It was translated from the original French edition, and published for the British market.

 The Practical Manual for the Piano and Harmonium Tuner was originally published in French, in 1902.
 Pinet published this English edition in 1913.